Blog & Updates

 Featured News

-Space & Satellite Professionals International (SSPI) has released its newest video in the Better Satellite World campaign: Safe Launch.
-The video explores what it takes to launch safely to space.
-Safe Launch was made possible with the generosity of the American Space Exploration Fund and Artel.
+Space & Satellite Professionals International (SSPI) has released its newest video in the Better Satellite World campaign: The Fifth Dimension.
+The video explores how satellite communications allow military forces on land, sea, and air to operate in sync and stay one step ahead of their opponents.
+The Fifth Dimension was made possible with the generosity and creative assistance of Kymeta.

 Space & Satellite Professionals International (SSPI) announced today the recipients of the industry’s tenth annual Better Satellite World Awards.
 The awards honor established companies along with disruptive innovators who make the world more prosperous, healthier, better-educated, more sustainable and more inclusive.